 - Leashed pets are welcome in the exterior passenger spaces and the auto deck.
 If the exterior spaces must be accessed through the main passenger cabin, take the most direct route outside and don’t linger in the interior spaces.

 - Generally, pets are not allowed in the terminal buildings unless passing through the building is required for boarding access.
 Then leashed pets should proceed to the exterior waiting spaces in the most direct route available.

-Orcas is 56.9 square miles and shaped like an up-side-down horseshoe with the East Sound dividing the two lobes of the island.
-It’s known as the most beautiful of the San Juans for it’s mountainous terrain, pristine parks, and 77 miles of shoreline are simply breathtaking.
+The largest of the San Juans, Orcas is 56.9 square miles.
+It’s shaped like an up-side-down horseshoe with the East Sound dividing the two lobes of the island.
+Known as the most beautiful of the San Juans, it’s mountainous terrain, pristine parks, and 77 miles of shoreline are simply breathtaking.